TWA Flight Center: Impact

-TWA had wanted a structure "represent[ing] a daring departure from conventional air terminal concepts".
-Under TWA president Damon's guidance, Saarinen had designed the terminal as "a building that starts your flight with your first glimpse of it and increases your anticipation after you arrive".
-As such, Saarinen had used similar design features on the interior and exterior.
-He said, "We wanted passengers passing through the building to experience a fully-designed environment in which each part arises from another and everything belongs to the same formal world."
+When plans for the TWA Flight Center were first announced, the building was detailed extensively in both the popular press and in architectural and aviation media, a trend that continued during construction.
+Despite being finished after many other terminals at JFK Airport, the TWA Flight Center incorporated many novel features for its time, which influenced the design of other airport terminals.
+TWA copied elements of the terminal's design for its World Travel Center at 299 Park Avenue in Manhattan, which opened in 1968.
+The company also used the terminal in marketing materials for years after completion.

-The terminal gradually became one of Saarinen's best known works, alongside such structures as the CBS Building, the Dulles Airport Main Terminal, General Motors Technical Center, and Gateway Arch.
-Despite being finished relatively late compared to other terminals at JFK Airport, the TWA Flight Center incorporated many novel features for its time, which influenced the design of other airport terminals.
-TWA also copied elements of the terminal's interior design for its World Travel Center at 299 Park Avenue in Manhattan, which opened in 1968.
+The TWA Flight Center gradually became one of Saarinen's best-known works, alongside such structures as the GM Tech Center, CBS Building, the Dulles Airport Main Terminal, and Gateway Arch.
+Kornel Ringli said in 2015 that the TWA Terminal's design reflected Saarinen's tendency to customize designs according to his clients' needs, as the architect had done for the General Motors Technical Center, John Deere World Headquarters, and Kresge Auditorium.
+The architect Robert Venturi stated that Saarinen's designs deviated from the then-commonplace architectural philosophy "form follows function".
+Henry Grabar wrote for The Atlantic in 2017 that the TWA Terminal was "the most distinctive example of corporate-showpiece architecture", alongside other Saarinen works such as the General Motors complex and IBM Research's Thomas J. Watson Research Center.

 Reception

 Contemporary

-The design was likened to a "concrete bird".
+The headhouse's design (seen here in 2015) was likened to a "concrete bird".

-When the TWA Flight Center was under construction, it was often discussed in the architectural media.
-Shortly after the plans were announced in 1957, The New York Times described them as "hav[ing] a startling effect" for first-time visitors, but "not so revolutionary" inside.
-Another newspaper said the TWA Terminal was "planned to combine the functional realities of a jet-age air terminal with the aesthetic drama of flight".
-The architect Robert Venturi said that Saarinen's designs deviated from the then-commonplace architectural philosophy that form follows function.
-Many contemporary media compared the terminal to "a bird in flight".
-Architectural Forum (which praised the terminal) and Architectural Review (which criticized it) both characterized the design as a "concrete bird".
-Saarinen said the building's resemblance to a bird was a coincidence, but he did not object to such characterizations because "people are forever looking for literary explanations".
-Privately, Saarinen described the structure as a "Leonardo da Vinci flying machine".
+Edward Hudson of The New York Times described the plans in 1957 as "hav[ing] a startling effect" for first-time visitors, but "not so revolutionary" inside.
+Another newspaper said the building was "planned to combine the functional realities of a jet-age air terminal with the aesthetic drama of flight".
+Just before the building's opening, The Christian Science Monitor wrote that architects had praised it "as perhaps the finest example of the creative genius of the late Eero Saarinen".

-The completion of the terminal prompted a large amount of architectural commentary, much of it positive.
-Ada Louise Huxtable, the architecture critic for The New York Times, saw the TWA Flight Center as a bright spot in the "mediocrity" of JFK Airport.
+The completion of the terminal prompted significant architectural commentary, much of it positive.
+Ada Louise Huxtable, The New York Times architecture critic, saw the TWA Flight Center as a bright spot in the "mediocrity" of JFK Airport, and Maude Dorr of Industrial Design magazine said the terminal "reflects the excitement of travel".
+Architectural Forum magazine, comparing the TWA Flight Center with other terminals at JFK Airport, wrote that "there can be little doubt about who won".
 The interior was also praised.
 The critic Edgar Kaufmann Jr. in 1962 called the interior "one of the few major works of American architecture in recent years that reaches its full stature as an interior", viewing it as "a festival of ordered movements and exhilarating vistas".
 Ken Macrorie of The Reporter compared the tarmac-facing waiting room to a railroad hub's waiting area and alluded to the similarities with the city's original Pennsylvania Station.
-The Christian Science Monitor, just before the opening, wrote that architects had praised the building "as perhaps the finest example of the creative genius of the late Eero Saarinen".